Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 Example:
 ```
-CREATE OR REFRESH LIVE TABLE silver_orders
+CREATE OR REFRESH STREAMING TABLE bronze_sales
-COMMENT "Cleaned orders data"
+AS
+SELECT
+*,
+current_timestamp() AS processing_time,
-AS SELECT *
+_metadata.file_name AS file
-FROM live.bronze_orders
+ FROM STREAM read_files(
-WHERE status IS NOT NULL;
+  '/Volumes/sales/json/',
+  format => 'json',
+  multiline => 'true'
+);
 ```

 Python (PySpark or SQL inside Python)

-You write functions that return a DataFrame and decorate them with @dlt.table (or @dlt.view).
+You write functions that return a DataFrame and decorate them with @dp.table (or @dp.view).

 Example:
 ```
-import dlt
+from pyspark import pipelines as dp
 from pyspark.sql.functions import col

-@dlt.table(
+@dp.table(
     comment="Filtered orders with non-null status"
 )
 def silver_orders():
     return (
-        dlt.read("bronze_orders")
+        dp.read("bronze_orders")
           .where(col("status").isNotNull())
     )
 ```

 Not Supported: Scala, R, Raw Spark jobs outside of PySpark/SQL context

-DLT is intentionally restricted to SQL + Python so it can:
+Lakeflow Declarative Pipelines is intentionally restricted to SQL + Python so it can:
 - Track lineage automatically,
 - Apply data quality expectations,
 - Optimize execution,